thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 $ myplugin install NAME [--module-version VERSION] [--file FILE]
 ```

-This command takes 1 mandatory argument and 2 optional arguments with flags.
+This command takes 1 mandatory argument and has 2 optional flags.
 - **NAME**: the name of the software module to be installed, e.g. `mosquitto`.
 [Mandatory]
 - **VERSION**: the version to be installed. e.g. `1.5.7-1+deb10u1`.
   The version can be blank, so it's recommended to define the behaviour if a version is not provided.
   For example, always installs the "latest" version if a version is not provided.
 [Optional]
 - **FILE**: the path to the software to be installed.
-This feature is coming soon.
 [Optional]

-The installation phase can be failed due to several reasons.
+The installation phase may fail due to the following reasons.
 An error must be reported if:
 - The module name is unknown.
 - There is no version for the module that matches the constraint provided by the `--module-version` option.